htilburgs/MMM-MyGarbage/README.md

 2.0.1        : Update for Streamline date parsing and allow for recurring events in ical (thx to @thepagan) </br>
 2.1.0        : Update for CSV file and ```alertThreshold``` (add to your config.js!) </br>
 2.1.1        : bugfix for the ```alertThreshold``` </br>
-2.1.2        : Update for rare AxiosError [AggregateError] when loading iCal
+2.1.2        : Update for rare AxiosError [AggregateError] when loading iCal </br>
+3.0.0        : Add support for flexible numbers of Bins